abbas-pt/ExpoChallenge_AbbasLotfi/README.md

 ## Frontend — TraceSort Website

-`frontend/` is a self-contained static site (no build step, no framework) that serves as both the project's public landing page and a live client for the Backend API.
+`frontend/` is a self-contained static site (no build step, no framework) that serves as both the project's public landing page and a live client for the Backend API — this is the **first stop for most visitors**.

 - **Landing experience:** hero section, "how it works" walkthrough, and project storytelling, served directly by FastAPI's static file mount when the backend is running.
-- **Live demo:** an in-browser panel that uploads an image/video straight to `/predict` and renders the returned classification.
+- **Live demo:** an in-browser panel that uploads an image/video straight to `/predict` and renders the returned classification, using the weights already bundled in `backend/weights/`.
 - **Chat widget:** a UI on top of `/chat` for querying the project's documentation assistant with cited answers.
 - **API-key handling:** keys are kept in `sessionStorage` (tab-scoped, cleared on tab close) rather than `localStorage`, with an explicit in-code warning that this pattern is appropriate for a demo, not for a production multi-tenant deployment.
 - **Configurable API base:** `window.__API_BASE__` lets the same static site point at a different backend host without a rebuild.